Grilling is one of America's favorite pastimes. With so many options on the market, it can be difficult to decide which pellet grill is right for you.

 A Traeger pellet grill is a good choice for outdoor cooks who want to get the most out of their cooking experience without worrying about temperature fluctuations.

-You get consistent results every time because Traeger pellet grills use a thermostat to monitor the temperature on its pellet grill models.
+You get consistent results every time because Traeger pellet grill products use a thermostat to monitor the temperature on its pellet grill models, alongside its stainless steel grates.

 Pit Boss has a very different story than Traeger.

-This company is a subsidiary of Dansons Inc. and was created in 1999 after the Traeger patent on most pellet grills expired.
+This company is a subsidiary of Dansons Inc. and was created in 1999 after the Traeger patent on most pellet grill products expired.

 Dansons saw an opportunity, and Pit Boss pellet grills were born as a Traeger alternative.

-Make no mistake, this is not just a Traeger knock-off.
-In fact, they have a ton of expertise.
+Make no mistake, Pit Boss models are not just a Traeger knock-off.
+They have a ton of expertise.

 After all, Joe Traeger and his son Brian began working for and making Pit Boss pellet grills in 2018 after selling their company in 2006 .